jina-ai/jinabox.js/README.md

 ## Features

-- an easy-to-use web component for Jina search backend;
+- An easy-to-use web component for Jina search backend
-- allow user to drag-and-drop multi-modal data as queries to search;
+- Allow users to drag and drop multi-modal data as queries to search
-- webcam and mic support (in progress, contribution welcome! ❤️);
+- Webcam and microphone support (in progress, contribution welcome! ❤️)
-- visualize the search results in a dropdown list or a separate container;
+- Visualize search results in a dropdown list or separate container
-- highly customizable.
+- Highly customizable

 ## Supported MIME types